ZEN PENCILS all started on the floor of Grandma’s house in Perth, Australia.

 The creator, Gavin Aung Than, said that his first artistic memory was drawing Bugs Bunny on a low table—so low that he often knelt on the floor—an image that can still be seen frequently in his comics.

-Cartoons were always a passion for Gavin and he seemed to have a knack for it but neither Gavin nor his parents thought that it held a future.
+Cartoons were always a passion for him but neither Gavin nor his parents thought that it held a future.

 So Gavin enrolled in University to study graphic design.
 Taking the safe route, he figured that graphic design would be a good plan B if cartooning didn’t pan out.

 University came and went and Gavin got a job in graphic design at the local newspaper—he later moved to Melbourne but stayed in the newspaper industry for a total of 8 years.
-As the minutes, hours, days, weeks, months, and the years sped by Gavin became increasingly complacent.
+As the minutes, hours, days, months and years sped by Gavin became increasingly complacent.

 He had spent those 8 years practicing his cartooning in his free time, a period he thinks was vital to his growth.
 While working for the newspaper he pitched syndicates around the world with his comics but didn’t have any success.